Portland Plastic Surgery Group

 Monday-Friday: 8 a.m.–5 p.m.

 Women considering breast augmentation have many decisions to make when it comes to choosing breast implants at our practice in Portland, Oregon.
 In addition to choosing between silicone and saline implants, patients have options in shape, profile, and texture.
-Our board-certified plastic surgeons make this decision process easy — and often fun — for our patients by taking the time to provide plenty of information about how each choice will influence the final results.
+Our board-certified and board-eligible plastic surgeons make this decision process easy — and often fun — for our patients by taking the time to provide plenty of information about how each choice will influence the final results.
 At Portland Plastic Surgery Group, you can relax and get excited about your enhanced breast size and shape.